 The space typical of a compact station wagon can be obtained by folding down the back seat and the backrest.
 The conversion is quick and easy.
 The load-carrying floor is flat and is covered with an edged carpet made of synthetic fiber.
-In the "station wagon mode" the load-carrying floor is 72 in (184 cm) long and almost 90 in (215 cm) diagonally.
-The Mini Space spare wheel is located to the left and is easily accessible, even when the car is loaded.
-A replaced road wheel and tire can be contained in a plastic bag supplied with the Mini Space spare wheel.
+The spare wheel is located to the left and is easily accessible, even when the car is loaded.
+In the "station wagon mode" the load-carrying floor is 71.7 in (182 cm) long and about 89.6 (215 cm) diagonally.